RobertJClose/DPML/docs/index.md

 The library contains classes such as `Vector3d` and `Quaterniond`, which should be instantly familiar to users of Unity.
 While the Unity maths and physics classes are backed by single precision floating-point data types, the classes of this library are backed by double precision floats.

 The higher precision types allow for more accurate physical simulations, as floating-point rounding errors are minimised.
 This may be helpful when performing simulations of orbital mechanics for example, where centimetre precision may still be required across astronomical distances.

+Be cognizant of the fact that the higher precision floats will affect both memory usage and performance.

 # Installation